viochemist/nmr-relaxation/README.md

 - (*R*<sub>1ρ</sub>) Adiabatic half passage pulses for alignment

 ### Setup
-See setup notes in the pulse sequence files.
+See setup notes in the pulse sequence files, the `shapes` folder, and the `parameters` folder.

 ### References
 - N-A Lakomek, J Ying, A Bax.
 J Biomol NMR (2012) 53:209-221. doi: https://doi.org/10.1007/s10858-012-9626-5